What is a Butterfly Roof?

 A butterfly roof (sometimes referred to as a ‘V roof’ or ‘inverted pitch roof’) is a form of roof that is shaped similar to a butterfly.
 It is where two roof adjacent gable slopes downwards towards the centre as opposed to traditional roofs you draw as a child which slopes upwards like a pyramid.

 They tend to have no gutter as rainwater will run off in either end of the valley often running down a downspout.
+Unlike a gable roof where this would require a gutter to prevent rainwater falling down on to the surface where pedestrians maybe walking.
 Depending on the architect it can be designed to be symmetrical slopes and the valley is centred, or can be found having a slightly quirky feel, with the valley being of centre and the pitched surfaces being different sizes.

 With the nature of the roof it allows the perimeter of the walls to be higher, providing a use of large windows that can be installed above eye level (also know as clerestory), which helps light to come through yet keeping privacy.
 This works well for certain buildings such as P.E. halls for schools and leisure centres.

 Depending on the construction of certain buildings this type of roof structure can sometimes look similar to a flat roof depending on the angle of the pitch.

 Butterfly roofs are fairly modern compared to other roofing structures.
 It is the early to middle 20th century saw a change in the way architects designed buildings to bring forward thinking and unique style to their designs.
 Now this style has survived and can be seen to be quite common to see in new builds, more so in commercial office spaces and building rather than houses.

 It is commonly credited to be created by Dan Palmer and William Krisel in the late 1950s in California.